rushikn/Flight-Price-Prediction-ML/README.md

 ## 🧠 Overview

-FLYX leverages the power of the **Random Forest algorithm** to predict flight prices based on various parameters.
-Whether you're planning a vacation or a business trip, FLYX helps you find the best time to book your flights by predicting future prices.
+FLYX leverages the power of the Random Forest algorithm to predict flight prices based on various parameters.
+Whether you're planning a vacation or a business trip, FLYX helps you to book your flights by predicting future prices.

 ## Video
 https://github.com/user-attachments/assets/932c17b5-e2a9-49b5-9414-5db47fd3e63e